Registered nurses must be able to effectively communicate with patients to understand their concerns and assess their health conditions.

 In addition, registered nursing positions may require cardiopulmonary resuscitation (CPR), basic life support (BLS), or advanced cardiac life support (ACLS) certification.

 CNSs must satisfy additional state licensing requirements, such as earning specialty certifications.
 Contact state boards of nursing for specific requirements.

 Most registered nurses begin as staff nurses in hospitals or community health settings.
-With experience, good performance, and continuous education, they can move to other settings or be promoted to positions with more responsibility.
+With experience, good performance, and continuing education, they can move to other settings or be promoted to positions with more responsibility.